-- Adjusted EBITDA2 expected be in excess of \$80 million - FY17 pro forma1 Adjusted EBITDA was \$45 million
+FY18 Adjusted EBITDA2 of \$75 million3

+- FY17 pro forma1 Adjusted EBITDA2 was \$45 million

-- 1) Sonus/GENBAND merger closed on 10/27/2017.
+- · Acquisition expected to be immediately accretive to Adjusted EBITDA - Impact to Ribbon full year 2018 will be provided in conjunction with 3Q18 earnings announcement - Sonus/GENBAND merger closed on October 27, 2017.
 Pro forma results were calculated as if Sonus and GENBAND were combined at the beginning of all periods presented.
-Prepared on a non-GAAP basis and does not include the impact of purchase accounting reductions affecting GENBAND revenue. - 2) Ribbon is unable to project without unreasonable efforts the comparable GAAP net loss figure, which includes interest expense, net; income tax provision; depreciation; amortization of intangible assets; acquisition-related revenue and related cost of revenue adjustments; adjustment for the impact of the new revenue standard; stock-based compensation; litigation costs; acquisition- and integration-related expense; restructuring; and other income (expense), net. - 3) This earnings guidance was given as of October 30, 2018.
-This presentation does not confirm or update such prior guidance.
+Prepared on a non-GAAP basis and does not include the impact of purchase accounting reductions affecting GENBAND revenue. - 2) Ribbon is unable to project without unreasonable efforts the comparable GAAP net loss figure, which includes interest expense, net; income tax provision; depreciation; amortization of intangible assets; acquisition-related revenue and related cost of revenue adjustments; adjustment for the impact of the new revenue standard; stock-based compensation; litigation costs; acquisition- and integration-related expense; restructuring; and other income (expense), net. - 3) This earnings guidance was given as of July 31, 2018.
+This presentation does not confirm or update such prior guidance. - 4) Please see non-GAAP reconciliations in presentation appendix slide 44.